List of submarine topographical features: Abyssal plain

 The abyssal plain is formed when the lower oceanic crust is melted and forced upwards by the asthenosphere layer of the upper mantle.
 As this basaltic material reaches the surface at mid-ocean ridges, it forms new oceanic crust.
 Abyssal plains result from the blanketing of an originally uneven surface of oceanic crust by fine-grained sediments, mainly clay and silt.
 Much of this sediment is deposited from turbidity currents that have been channeled from the continental margins along submarine canyons down into deeper water.
 The remainder of the sediment is composed chiefly of pelagic sediments.

-Use of a continuously recording fathometer enabled Tolstoy & Ewing in the summer of 1947 to identify and describe the first abyssal plain.
+Use of a continuously recording fathometer enabled Ivan Tolstoy & Maurice Ewing in the summer of 1947 to identify and describe the first abyssal plain.
 This plain, located to the south of Newfoundland, is now known as the Sohm Abyssal Plain.
 Following this discovery many other examples were found in all the oceans.

 List of abyssal plains and oceanic basins

 Following is a list of named abyssal plains and oceanic basins: